jina-ai/docs/chapters/hub/guides/build-pod-image.md

 ### 2. Write a 3-line `Dockerfile`

-The `Dockerfile` in this example is a simple three-line snippet,
+The `Dockerfile` in this example is a simple three-line snippet.

 ```Dockerfile
 FROM jinaai/jina